-Understanding the basics · Cloudflare Logs docs
+Understanding the basics

 The basic access pattern is give me all the logs for zone Z for minute M where the minute M refers to the time the log entries were written to disk in Cloudflare’s log aggregation system.

-Try running your query every minute to start.
+To start, try running your query every minute.
 If responses are too small, go up to 5 minutes as this will be appropriate for most zones.
-If the responses are too large, trying going down to 15 seconds.
+If the responses are too large, try going down to 15 seconds.

 If your zone has so many logs that it takes longer than 1 minute to read 1 minute worth of logs, run 2 workers staggered, each requesting 1 minute worth of logs every 2 minutes.

 Data returned by the API will not change on repeat calls.
-The order of messages in the response may be different, but the number and content of the messages will always be the same for a given query as long as the response code is 200 and there is no error reading the response body.
+The order of messages in the response may be different, but the number and content of the messages will always be the same for a given query as long as the response code is

-Because our log processing system ingests data in batches, most zones with less than 1 million requests per minute will have "empty" minutes.
-Queries for such a minute result in responses with status 200 but no data in the body.
+Because our log processing system ingests data in batches, most zones with less than 1 million requests per minute will have “empty” minutes.
+Queries for such a minute result in responses with status

+200 but no data in the body.
 This does not mean that there were no requests proxied by Cloudflare for that minute.
 It just means that our system did not process a batch of logs for that zone in that minute.

 Order of the data returned